Eric Ceci, BA, Director of Public Health Emergency Preparedness

-If you believe that you have been exposed to a biological or chemical agent, or if you believe an intentional biological threat will occur or is occurring, please contact your local policy or other law enforcement agency and/or your local health department.
+If you believe that you have been exposed to a biological or chemical agent, or if you believe an intentional biological threat will occur or is occurring, please contact your local police or other law enforcement agency and/or your local health department.

 The Iroquois County Public Health Department is charged with providing the citizens of Iroquois County with a plan that will ensure Public Health response to any overt threat whether natural or man-made.
 Emergency preparedness includes identifying the crisis at hand as well as providing education and media information as appropriate to the public.